 "Controlling Access to Online Audit Data" on page 17 describes the use of the password-based mechanism for accessing audit files.
 This section describes how to change both level 1 and level 2 passwords.
 This section is applicable only if the ALLOW AUDIT PASSWORDS option is set to ON.
 This procedure assumes that the auditor (not the system administrator) is the one performing these procedures and that the administrator has previously established the passwords and has shared them with the auditor.
-The auditor can change the level 1 password after logging in to the container.

-The server's NetWare Enhanced Security configuration requires use of the NDS rights-based access control mechanism to protect audit data.
-For NetWare Enhanced Security networks, do not enable the password-based access control method (by setting ALLOW AUDIT PASSWORDS=ON at the server console) because this violates the assumptions under which the server was evaluated.

-See "General Prerequisites" on page 29 and "Auditing Configuration Prerequisites" on page 155.

-1. To change the level 1 password, choose "Change audit password" from the "Auditing configuration" menu (1497, 1498, or 1499).

-Enter the current (level 1) audit password as prompted by AUDITCON.
+The auditor can change the level 1 password after logging in to the container. base do no AUDI hing: The server's NetWare configuration requires use of the NDS rights- d access control mechanism to protect audit data.
+For NetWare networks, of enable the password-based access control method (by setting ALLOW IT PASSWORDS=ON at the server console) because this violates the mptions under which the server was evaluated.
+Prerequisites See "General Prerequisites" on page 29 and "Auditing Configuration Prerequisites" on page 160.
+Procedures 1.
+To change the level 1 password, choose Change audit password from the Auditing configuration menu (1497, 1498, or 1499).
+2. Enter the current (level 1) audit password as prompted by AUDITCON.
 AUDITCON does not echo any password information to the screen.
 If dual-level passwords are enabled, AUDITCON prompts you to enter the level 2 password before you can change the level 1 password.
 AUDITCON allows you to change the level 2 password using the same procedure used to change the level 1 password.

-2. Enter the new (level 1) audit password when prompted by AUDITCON.
+3. Enter the new (level 1) audit password when prompted by AUDITCON.